Laurel High School teachers shown graphic Columbine shooting video

 “It was not our aim to upset or intimidate anyone, especially with the graphic video from the Columbine High School mass shooting.
 However, the goal was to hopefully get everyone in the mindset that situations like Columbine and other school shootings are prevalent and relevant in our society today and that the safety of all should be the number one goal for all of us,” he said.

-Prince George’s County Public Schools spokesman John White acknowledged to WRC that Laurel faculty had varying reactions, but added that the PG County district may show it to staff at other schools.
+Prince George’s County Public Schools spokesman John White acknowledged to WRC that Laurel faculty had varying reactions, but added that the P.G.
+County district may show it to staff at other schools.

 The Washington Times Comment Policy